Increase the longevity of your food purchases with these helpful tips to safely store food in the refrigerator.

 Don’t Let Your Food Go to Waste – Got fruit and vegetables that are getting to the end of their expiration date?
 How about incorporating them into a healthy juice or smoothie.
 Use a good blender like a Vitamix Juicer to puree your ingredients into a smooth consistency.
 Try this recipe: Fruity Ricotta Smoothie

 9. Know where to place food for optimal freshness

-From an “eating healthy” point of view, place vegetables and fruit closest toward the door, so you are more likely to see the food and eat it.10.
-You know those deli and produce drawers?
-Your refrigerator manufacturer designed those so that the right amount of humidity and such would bring out the best in your food.
+From an “eating healthy” point of view, place vegetables and fruit closest toward the door, so you are more likely to see the food and eat it.

 Storage Tip: Don’t mix and match your foods.
 Instead, place deli meats in the deli drawer and fruits and vegetables in the produce drawers or crisper for best results.